 The bully in question doesn’t have to be employed by the same employer as the bullied worker, the important thing is that the bullying occurred “at work” – that is, at a place at which work activities are done.
 Employees of some employers cannot use this process if they are not employed by corporations or certain other entities.
 For example, if you are employed by a sole trader, you are most likely not covered by the anti-bullying jurisdiction.

 What’s the process?

 A worker can make an application for an anti-bullying order to the Fair Work Commission.
-The Commission must start to deal with the application within two weeks.
+The Commission must begin work on the application within two weeks.

-The Commission sends a copy of the application to the employer, and anyone named as a bully in the application, and they have seven days to respond.
-The Commission may then deal with the application by having a conference or mediation between the parties, and then potentially a more formal hearing.
-After that, the Commission can make an order to stop bullying.
+Once received, the Commission sends a copy of the application to the employer, and anyone named as a bully in the application.
+These parties have seven days to respond to the allegations.
+The Commission may then deal with the application by having a conference or mediation between the parties, or a more formal hearing.
+If necessary, the Commission can make an order to stop the bullying.
 Of course, the parties might agree on a solution or a way forward before the Commission gets to the point of issuing orders.

 What sort of order?

 The order will depend on the facts presented to the Commission, and the orders sought by the affected worker or workers.
 The point of making orders is to prevent the bullied worker being put at a future health and safety risk.

 If the person who had been causing the bullying is no longer in the workplace, then it might mean that the Commission does not need to make an order to prevent bullying.
 However, orders might be made such as changing employee’s shifts, changing the person a worker reports to, or changing the work location of the bullied worker or the person accused of bullying.

 What if an employee is sacked or resigns?

 If an employee is terminated, they are no longer able to bring a bullying application.
 However, there are other applications that can be made in those circumstances, such as unfair or wrongful termination or an application under the general protection provisions.